 Figure 9: More efficient heat pumps can delay the crossover from summer to winter peaking.
-The figure shows approximate summer and winter peaks based on ISO projections, along with winter peaks after electrification with baseline vs. higher efficient heat pumps.
-These projections use the ISO projections of energy efficiency, not the "plausibly optimistic" case level.
+The figure shows approximate summer and winter peaks based on ISO projections, along with winter peaks after electrification with baseline vs. higher efficient heat pumps.2 These projections use the ISO projections of energy efficiency, not the "Plausibly Optimistic" case level.

 Load flexibility: End-uses likely to be central to strategic electrification-electric vehicles and heat pumps for water heating-have the ability to act as distributed energy resources to increase operational flexibility on the distribution and transmission grids.
-These end-uses are prime candidates for shaping dynamic loads because they each have some kind of storage built in: electric vehicle batteries and the thermal storage in water tanks.
+This flexibility would enable the shaping of the daily load shape, but it would not mitigate the seasonal shift in energy use.
+These new end-uses are prime candidates for shaping dynamic loads because they each have some kind of storage built in: electric vehicle batteries and the thermal storage in water tanks.
 Heat pumps for space heating may also provide some flexibility through pre-heating, especially in higher-performance building shells.
-The options for harnessing these resources depend on how well this storage can be utilized-increasing digitalization may provide new control opportunities.
-Rate structures may be a primary tool to shape these loads, although direct utility control may also be effective, especially where geographic variation matters.
+The options for harnessing these resources depend on how well this storage can be utilized.
+As an example, increasing digitalization may provide new control opportunities.
+Rate structures may be a primary tool to shape these loads, although direct utility control may also be effective-especially where geographic variation matters.